privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 include urls that can be ingested when the service starts up for prewarming the connections.

 Refer to the [README for deployment on AWS][106] or [README for deployment on GCP][105].
-Refer to [buyer example config on AWS][100] or [buyer example config on GCP][102] for the Terraform config that requires update of some config paramter values (that vary per adtech) before deployment to cloud.
+Refer to [example config on AWS][100] or [example config on GCP][102] for the Terraform config required for deployment to the cloud.
+The config requires update of some parameter values (that vary per adtech) before deployment to cloud.

 Following are some examples of data configured in service configurations.